 Alberta Alberta represents the ranch and cowboy culture.
 Nature lovers will love Alberta's Rocky mountains, lakes, glaciers and forests.
 It is home to several national parks including Banff and Jasper.
 Situated in the south/mid-west, it is the most westerly of the 'prairie and plains' provinces, yet also home to the magnificent Rocky Mountains.
 Banff is its famous jewel, both the picturesque town and the national park.
 Set in the Rockies it is a major ski resort but is just as beautiful in both summer and winter, with popular tourist spots such as Sulphur Mountain and Lake Louise.
 There's lots of wildlfe in Alberta and you stand a great chance of seeing moose, bear, mountain goats, big-horn sheep etc. Visitors can take the Icefields Parkway and walk out on to the frozen icefields.

 Quebec Quebec represents the French culture of Canada, and, located in the south east, is Canada'a largest province.
 Its historic capital city is also called Quebec, though Montreal has a larger population.
 Here you'll find the Hudson Bay, over a thousand lakes, the St Lawrence river, craggy mountains, tundra and 3 national parks.
 In summary - beautiful riding country.
 This is where French is the first language of choice and the ambiance and cuisine is definitely very French.
-In the north of the province you may be lucky enough to experience the great caribou migration.

 Here is an overview of the horse riding holidays in Canada that Unicorn is delighted to offer: